jeremyhahn/stackit/README.md

 User defined parameters allow you to define the parameters yourself using the `--parameters` option.

-> User defined parameters override file parameters.
+> User defined parameters override both file parameters and `--depends` parameters.

 ## Usage